 Clare Waismann, CAODC: So their idea of what it should be, it’s so unrealistic that it’s you know, it’s what I’m saying to you is what we need to work with them physically to put the dependence behind them.
 But I think emotionally; there’s so much work just to bring them to the right perception of what to expect for anybody from life, from their emotions.
 What David was saying, the other podcast about feeling good enough.

-Dwight Hurst, CMHC: That’s a complicated narrative to change over time to think you mentioned just the changes that come with age where we have to change that internal dialog about pain with youth.
+Dwight Hurst, CMHC: That’s a complicated narrative to change over time.
+You mentioned just the changes that come with age where we have to change that internal dialog about pain with youth.
 We can kind of get away with believing that pain is just to be avoided.
 Right.
 As a very little kid is like, ouch, OK, avoid pain.
 Mostly I can.
 And for a long time, many us, not everybody, but many people can for a time.
 And that narrative becomes, I hurt, get better, I hurt, get better.
 Better means no pain or low pain.
 Right, right.
-They have to change that because of surgery or age or disability or to alter that narrative.
+They have to change that because of surgery or age, or disability or to alter that narrative.

 Dwight Hurst, CMHC: Yeah, it’s I; I read a tweet just the other day where someone said, you know, it’s almost embarrassing after being an adult for as long as I have.
 How many times I feel terrible for half a day until I remember to drink a couple of water glasses and feel better, like this interaction with my own health and well-being in a way that’s.
 Well, and it’s not as dramatic.
 Right.
 The intake of drugs can provide an almost heightened or supernatural ability to interact with how I feel, although it backfires over time.